Arkansas Education Policy Initiative

 Creating the Arkansas Education Policy Initiative

-In 2021, the Institute was approached by potential partners with a desire to collaborate with a diverse group of key participants:
+In 2021, the Institute was approached by potential partners interested in launching a collaborative effort involving a broad range of participants, including:

-In November 2021, the Institute hosted a topic dinner with 13 education and state leaders.
-Nine virtual focus groups were held in the following months, culminating in our first in-person collaborative session held on Feb.
-22-23, 2022.
+To initiate this work, the Institute hosted a topic dinner in November 2021 with 13 education and state leaders.
+This was followed by nine virtual focus groups and the first in‑person collaborative session on February 22–23, 2022.